Beige-Coffee/Wikipedia-Knowledge-Graph/README.md

 ## Evaluation
 As alluded to in the previous sections, model evaluation took the form of finding the model which minimized the mean squared error (MSE).
 The reason that I chose MSE was that each model was predicting a continuous score - with whole integers mapping to an article quality class ("**FA**", for example).
-Therefore, choosing the model that minimized the MSE was akin to choosing the model that, on average, most accurately predicted a quality score that was similar to the actual score - while also severely punishing outlier predictions (Predicting "**FA**" when the actual class is "**Start**", for example).
-After everything was tested and evaluated, Model 1 - the random forest with hand-engineered features) came out on top as the best model for the job.
+Therefore, choosing the model that minimized the MSE was akin to choosing the model that, on average, most accurately predicted a quality score that was similar to the actual score - while also punishing outlier predictions (Predicting "**FA**" when the actual class is "**Start**", for example).
+After everything was tested and evaluated, Model 1 (the random forest with hand-engineered features) came out on top as the best model for the job.